 How To Get Rid of Black Rat Snakes In Your Home

-I recently had a frightening experience with two black rat snakes.
+I had a terribly frightening experience with two black rat snakes.
 I was talking to Micah on the phone.
 He was driving home from work and I was sweeping the fallen leaves from the front porch.
 It had been raining all week and tiny twigs and leafs covered the porch and my lawn.
 In my gardens, the flowers looked drowned and drooping.
 The yard needed some love.
 So, out I went.

 Micah and I were laughing about something when suddenly I saw movement from the corner of my eye.
 I turned to focus in and discovered a Black Rat Snake climbing across my porch towards me.
 I panicked and screamed into Micah’s ear.